-The Festival is held annually in the second week of January.
-The five-day Festival program features a dazzling array of more than 150 individual events.
+The Festival is held annually in the second week of January with a spectacular five-day Festival program featuring a dazzling array of more than 150 individual events.
 Highlights include the Feature Concerts, the ever popular Elvis Gospel Service, the iconic Street Parade, the sashing of Miss Priscilla, the Renewal of Vows Ceremony and much more.

 Cooke Park comes alive from Thursday to Sunday with markets and non-stop entertainment on the main stage, including Elvis tribute artists and competitions that the whole family can enjoy.

 Visit www.parkeselvisfestival.com.au for more information.

 Visit the CSIRO Parkes Radio Telescope, star of the movie ‘The Dish,’ (2000), it is one of Australia’s most prominent landmarks and a must-see attraction on every driving holiday through inland New South Wales.